DennisPing/genetic-algorithm-python/README.md

 ### Input criteria

-- The genome length (number of integers in an individual) greater than or equal to 2.
+- The genome length (number of integers in an individual) must be greater than or equal to 2.
 Otherwise you cannot split the genome.
 - The population count must be greater than or equal to 2.
 Otherwise you cannot do gene crossover.